Certificate Detail: IATA-LGM - IATA - Embry-Riddle Logistics and Supply Chain Management Certificate (e-learning)

 About the Program

-Embry-Riddle Aeronautical University (ERAU) has joined forces with the International Air Transport Association (IATA) to offer an online Certificate in Logistics and Supply Chain Management.
+Embry-Riddle Aeronautical University (ERAU) has joined forces with the International Air Transportation Association (IATA) to offer an online Certificate in Logistics and Supply Chain Management.

 This program is designed for individuals currently working in the aviation industry, the logistics and supply chain management certificate's coursework addresses topics such as basic cargo procedures, loading, sourcing, procurement, packaging, distribution, and customer service.
 Upon successful completion of the Certificate in Logistics and Supply Chain Management, students receive the Air Cargo Professional (ACP) designation from IATA.

 The logistics and supply chain management certificate's coursework is fully online and self-paced.
 Enrollment in this program is open and students have 12 months to complete the program.
-Registration is $1400 for all four courses.
+Registration is $2000 for all six courses.
 All courses are for professional education and do not count for academic credit or toward any degree program.

 Objectives

-Upon completing the course, students should be able to:
+Upon completing the program, students should have comprehensive understanding of:

-• Guiding clients on the IATA rules and procedures, arranging air freight shipments, applying published rates and charges for air cargo shipments, completing air waybills, and preparing shipments ready for carriage
+• Guiding clients on the IATA rules and procedures, arranging air freight shipments, applying published rates and charges for air cargo shipments, complete air waybills, and preparing shipments ready for carriage

 • Pricing strategies including advanced construction and combination principles for unpublished rates, mixed consignments, unit load devices (ULDs) and complete air waybill